Worst-case convergence analysis of inexact gradient and Newton methods through semidefinite programming performance estimation: Error bounds from performance estimation

 The first of the SDP performance estimation problems, namely \eqref{pep:els_f}, is exactly the same as the one in \cite{Klerk_Glineur_Taylor_2016} (see (8) there).
 The first inequality therefore follows from Theorem 1.2 in \cite{Klerk_Glineur_Taylor_2016}.

 It remains to demonstrate suitable upper bounds on the SDP performance estimation problems \eqref{pep:els_g}, and \eqref{pep:els_x}.
-This is done by aggregating the constraints of these respective SDP problems by using suitable (Lagrange) multipliers.\footnote{The multipliers used in the proof were obtained by solving the SDP problems \eqref{pep:els_g} and \eqref{pep:els_x} numerically for different values of $\mu$, $L$ and $R$, and subsequently guessing the correct analytical expressions of the multipliers by looking at the optimal solution of the dual SDP problem.
+This is done by aggregating the constraints of these respective SDP problems by using suitable (Lagrange) multipliers.\footnote{The multipliers used in the proof were obtained by solving the SDP problems \eqref{pep:els_g} and \eqref{pep:els_x} numerically for different values of $\mu$ and $L$ (one may assume w.l.o.g.\ that $R=1$), and subsequently guessing the correct analytical expressions of the multipliers by looking at the optimal solution of the dual SDP problem.
+For example it quickly became clear that the second multiplier was $(L+\mu)$, and that the matrix $S$ always had rank one.
 The correctness of these expressions for the multipliers is verified in the proof.
-Thus the performance estimation problems were only used to find the proof of Theorem \ref{thm:ELS improvements}, and play no role in the proof itself.}
+Thus numerical computations were only used to find the proof of Theorem \ref{thm:ELS improvements}, i.e.\ to guess the correct analytical expressions for the multipliers, and play no role in the proof itself.}

 To this end, consider the following constraints from \eqref{pep:els_g} and their associated multipliers:

 with $S= ,$ and: